PhilliVanilli/nanopore_pipeline_wrapper/README.md

 # nanopore_pipeline_wrapper
 a wrapper for a nanopore pipeline based on the artic-ebov pipeline

+## Requirements
+This pipeline wrapper requires python v3.6 or higher (Pyhton 3.7 is preferred)

+Several dependencies are noted in the requirements.yml file and are installed automatically when creating the conda environment. external dependencies jvarkit and porechop are bundled with the repo but have specific install steps highlighted below. this version of porechop is needed as it has been expanded to allow the 24 combination native borcode set to be used.

 ## Step 1
 Download and install the 64-bit Python 3.7 version of Miniconda/Anaconda